fybrik/mover/README.md

 The latest image can be found at: `ghcr.io/mesh-for-data/mover:latest`

-### Setting up a minimal movement only the-mesh-for-data version
+### Setting up a minimal movement only mesh-for-data version

-In order to test the mover image on a K8s cluster there is no need for a complete installation of [the-mesh-for-data](https://github.com/IBM/the-mesh-for-data).
+In order to test the mover image on a K8s cluster there is no need for a complete installation of [mesh-for-data](https://github.com/mesh-for-data/mesh-for-data).
-A cut-down version that only supports the movement components can be installed using the [movement_controller.yaml](movement_controller.yaml) file.
+A cut-down version that only supports the movement components can be installed using the [movement_controller.yaml](testing/movement_controller.yaml) file.

 This deployment will install a control component and the CRDs that allow the execution of data movements.
 In order to install the yaml please follow these steps:

 1. Make sure the cert-manager operator is installed.
 Either by installing via OpenShift UI or manually via `kubectl apply -f https://github.com/jetstack/cert-manager/releases/download/v0.13.1/cert-manager.yaml`
-2. Create a namespace: `kubectl create ns the-mesh-for-data`
+2. Create a namespace: `kubectl create ns mesh-for-data`
 3. Run the install YAML file: `kubectl apply -f movement_controller.yaml`
-4. When the BatchTransfers are not created in the `the-mesh-for-data` namespace please install the event creator role in that namespace: `kubectl apply -f EventCreatorRole.yaml` (please adapt namespace in file)
+4. When the BatchTransfers are not created in the `mesh-for-data` namespace please install the event creator role in that namespace: `kubectl apply -f EventCreatorRole.yaml` (please adapt namespace in file)
 5. Run some example BatchTransfers (please adapt template): `kubectl apply -f batchtransfer.yaml`

 If you want to test with your own image make sure to update either the environment variable `MOVER_IMAGE` in the controller deployment or the `spec.image` in the BatchTransfer definition.